Matt Drenik: Sons of Anarchy

-Drenik was also a contributing member to Los Angeles-based group The Forest Rangers, alongside Bob Thiele, Dave Kushner, and Katey Sagal.
+Drenik was also a guest member of Los Angeles-based group The Forest Rangers, alongside Bob Thiele, Dave Kushner, and Katey Sagal.
 They served as the house band for Sons of Anarchy.
 While being credited as Battleme, Drenik performed with the band on several occasions live, most notably at 2013's Hardly Strictly Bluegrass in Golden Gate Park.
+His version of Neil Young's "Hey Hey, My My" featured in the Season 3 finale has over 60 million YouTube hits.

 Critical response

 In addition to his song "Metal Heavy Lady" being included in Guitar Hero 3.
 Rolling Stone has written about his music, as well as Billboard, Esquire, MTV, Rock Sound, Classic Rock magazine, Metal Hammer and others.
 In 2017, Classic Rock picked his song "Testament" as one of the year's best.

 Production

 Drenik has worked with dozens of acts as a producer, including a solo effort from Louise Post of alternative rock band Veruca Salt.
 Drenik joined her on the US Sleepwalker tour as a band member.
 In addition to Post, Drenik has produced two albums by Seattle rock band Acid Tongue, as well as Grizzled Mighty, Charlie Hilton (Blouse), Battleme, Danny Dodge, and Miller Campbell.
 His most recent work with Miller Campbell was featured in SPINs August 2024 print issue, as well as a world premiere for the single "All Night".

 When Drenik moved to Los Angeles in 2018, he took a role as Creative Director at Los Angeles-based music company, South Music, a music production company primarily known for its award-winning work in short form advertising scores.
 Since joining the company, he has overseen music campaigns for Nike, Google, Activision, Cadillac, Jeep, AT&T, and Yeti.
+In late 2025, Drenik left South Music and started a new music company with fellow musician and creative director, Johanna Cranitch, called Little Beast.